gustavoconforti/wazuh-honeypot/README.md

 ```

 > [!IMPORTANT]
 > At this stage there is still a "bug" that needs to be circumvented with a manual command.
-To enable the correct formatting of the MySQL logs connect to the machine:
+To enable the correct formatting of the MySQL logs, connect to the machine:
 > ```bash
 > sudo docker exec -it /bin/bash
 > ```